afvanwoudenberg/guess-who/README.md

 To turn the notebook into a standalone web app using Voila:

-1. Install Voila using conda
+1. Install Voila using conda: <br>
-(You can skip this step if you've created an environment from the environment.yml file):
+(You can skip this step if you've created an environment from the environment.yml file)

 ```bash
 conda install -c conda-forge voila